kizzy0216/declaration/README.md

 Ensure you are a part of the Declaration Apple team, and Declaration Google Play team.

+Update the `package.json` version.
+The version number can then be found at the bottom of the Settings screen in the app

 ```bash
 # to publish production iOS
 BUILD_ENVIRONMENT_MODE="production" expo publish:ios